sissbruecker/linkding/docs/src/content/docs/api.md

 When using `PATCH`, only the fields that should be updated need to be provided.
 Regardless which method is used, any field that is not provided is not modified.
 Tags are simply assigned using their names.

+If the provided URL is already bookmarked this returns an error.

 Example payload: